OCA/pos/pos_lot_selection/README.rst

 * There is a new select field with the lots available for that product.
 * If lot quantity can't cover the order line demand it won't be available to pick.
-* If there were many lots to fill the value of one of them can be propagated to the rest with the new clone control on the right of the lot field.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot